Child Support Attorneys

 Contact Our Florida Child Support Lawyers Today!

 Child support is a very important part of a divorce because it can have such a dramatic effect on the lives of the children of divorcing parents, affecting them for years to come.
-At Klein Law Group, our child support lawyers in Boca Raton, West Palm Beach and Fort Lauderdale provide compassionate yet tenacious representation and guidance, protecting your rights and those of your children in the pursuit of a positive and equitable resolution.
+At Klein Law Group, our lawyers in Boca Raton, West Palm Beach and Fort Lauderdale provide compassionate yet tenacious representation and guidance, protecting your rights and those of your children in the pursuit of a positive and equitable resolution.

 Florida Child Support FAQs